Adding redaction annotations to a PDF document

 Redaction involves the following steps:

-- Marking — Define rectangular areas for removal with visual indicators.
+- Marking — Define rectangular areas for removal.

-Nutrient Java SDK manages PDF annotations, redaction marking, and permanent content removal.
-The SDK handles the following technical requirements:
+Nutrient Java SDK handles redaction marking and content removal.

 Complete implementation